 The Osher Lifelong Learning Institute at the University of Virginia offers educational opportunities and intellectual enrichment to active adults in the community.
 The institute is member-directed and draws upon its members’ resources, as well as other academic and community resources, to organize courses and other educational activities.
 In this stimulating environment, members acquire new knowledge, explore ideas, exercise creativity, and share interests and expertise with others.

-We are now celebrating 16 years of OLLI courses–and still growing strong!
+We are now celebrating 18 years of OLLI courses–and still growing strong!
 OLLI started with 17 instructors and 98 student participants in 2001.
-By the spring of 2011, there were 63 instructors and 684 student participants.
-In the past academic year (2016-17), OLLI at UVa offered 165 courses, taught by 176 instructors, and these courses were attended by approximately 1,900 student participants.
-In February of 2016, OLLI at UVa celebrated 15 years of lifelong learning!
+In the past academic year, OLLI at UVa offered 166 courses, taught by 152 instructors, and these courses were attended by over 2000 student participants.
 Knowing that projections for 2020 show that the population of the Charlottesville area will grow by 12% and the Valley area will grow by 7%, OLLI at UVa will grow right along with the projected growth of the area.